DAFoam/HiSA4DAFoam/README.md

 HiSA-v1812
 ==========

-A modified version of the HiSA for OpenFOAM-v1812 and for automatic-differentiation
+A modified version of the HiSA for DAFoam

 The source of the HISA solver.
 See: